hassanyazdanian/IP2021/README.md

 # Numerical conductivity reconstruction from partial interior current density information in three dimensions

-This project focuses on conductivity imaging of a three dimensional object using interior current density information (ICDI).
+This project focuses on conductivity imaging of a three-dimensional object using interior current density information (ICDI).
 For all possible forms of ICDI data, the Fr´echet derivative of the map between conductivity and ICDI is derived.
 Then, an iterative reconstruction method is formulated based on the